akshay9594/ATOM_Website_Testing/README.md

     ```
     ***Note: A package that is not listed but requried is "BeautifulSoup4".
     The reason it is not listed is that installing through the text file
-    creates issues which are yet to be understood.
-Install this package
+    creates issues which are yet to be understood (possibly conflicts with the pacakge
+    html_table_parser).
+Install this package after installing the packages within
-    separately as follows:
+    requirements.txt as follows:
     ```
         pip3 install bs4
     ```